 - edX is one of the most popular online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.

-- Tech bootcamps, BrainStation, Berkeley Bootcamps, and Flatiron School offer programs in UX design, software engineering, data science, and other fields.
+- Tech bootcamps, Eleven Fifty Academy, BrainStation, Berkeley Bootcamps, allWomen Academy, GW Bootcamps, and Flatiron School offer programs in UX design, software engineering, data science, and other fields.

-- Covalence and Launch School offer self-paced, online software engineering and web dev bootcamps for students who are looking to work on their own timeline
+- Covalence offers self-paced, online software engineering and web dev bootcamps for students who are looking to work on their own timeline.

 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.